-

 In evaluating the possibility for conflict of interest or other difficulties in a potential multiple role relationship, the following guidelines are offered:

-A. Refer to the guidelines outlined in the ethical principles published by the American Psychological Association (April 2002), the National Association of Social Workers (1996), and the American Psychiatric Association (1993).
+A. Refer to the guidelines outlined in the Ethical Principles of Psychologists and Code of Conduct published by the American Psychological Association (2017), the National Association of Social Workers Code of Ethics (2017, updated 2021), American Counseling Association Code of Ethics (2014), and the American Psychiatric Association Principles of Medical Ethics (2013).

 B. Discuss with the other person(s) involved the possible conflicts, consequences, and solutions accompanying the anticipated multiple role relationship(s).